On topology changes in quantum field theory and quantum gravity: Introduction

 More recent articles on that topic are the ones from Giulini \cite{Giulini} and Anderson \cite{Andersonconfig}.
 From the mathematical side, one has the articles of Ebin \cite{ebin} that came shortly after DeWitt's first investigation, and Clarke \cite{Clarke} , and Bauer, Harms and Michor\cite{michor}

 \begin{remark}The articles of and DeWitt that define a metric for the space of metric tensors often write about the space of $ 3\times 3 $ metrics.
 However, in the path measure of Cartier and DeWitt-Morette, one has $ 4\times4 $ metrics, or, since the dimensionality of the metrics should not be a restriction to define a path integral over metrics, we need a metric for the space of Lorentzian $ n\times n $ dimensional Lorentzian metrics.
 Fortunately, the details of the works of Fischer, Ebin, and Bauer make clear that their considerations hold for spaces of metrics of manifolds with arbitrary dimension.
 The authors state that their metrics for $ Riem(M^n)/Diff(M^n) $ are often only defined for closed manifolds.
 The Lorentzian cobordisms of gravity are, however, just causally compact.
 If one looks at \cite{ebin,Clarke,michor,fischer,DeWittsuperspace} one notes that their considerations hold for compact manifolds.
 Furthermore, especially the metric of $ Riem(M^n)/Diff(M^n) $ in \cite{DeWittsuperspace} is also finite for asymptotically flat space-times where one has appropriate fall-off conditions for the metrics $ g $.
-We will simply add such metrics $ g $ to the space of paths, where the metric of $ Riem(M^n)/Diff(M^n) $ is finite. \end{remark} The $ 4\times4 $ metrics of the cobordisms in quantum gravity are Lorentzian.
+We will simply add such metrics $ g $ to the space of paths, where the metric of $ Riem(M^n)/Diff(M^n) $ is finite. \end{remark}The $ 4\times4 $ metrics of the cobordisms in quantum gravity are Lorentzian.
 As we have noted, the Wick rotation is in general not permissible from an arbitrary Euclidean manifold to a Lorentzian one.
-We can, however, adopt the procedure outlined by Visser \cite{Vis3}
+We can, however, adopt the procedure outlined by Visser \cite{Vis3}.

-\begin{definition} We use theorem \ref{theoremvector} to augment a Lorentzian metric $ g_L $ with an arbitrary unity normed time-like vector field:
+\begin{definition} We use theorem \ref{theoremvector} to augment a Lorentzian metric $ g_L $ with an arbitrary unity normed time-like vector field $v$ and call the space of these vector fields as $V_{gL}$:

 A Riemannian metric is then described by the limit $ \epsilon=2i $ and the Lorentzian case is recovered by the limit $ \epsilon=0 $.
-That way, e.g. by choosing $ V(x)=(1,0,0,0)\forall p\in M $, we can convert any Lorentzian cobordisms to an Euclidean metric and then apply the results for the spaces of metrics. \end{definition}

-Since the action of gravity is diffeomorphism invariant, two metrics that are related by a diffeomorphism should have the same norm.
+That way, we can convert any Lorentzian cobordisms to an Euclidean metric and then apply the results for the spaces of metrics. \end{definition}Since the action of gravity is diffeomorphism invariant, two metrics that are related by a diffeomorphism should have the same norm.